bluecadet/bc-ci-for-pantheon/README.md

 These are the built in Drupal Unit, Kernel, and functional tests.
 Need to continue building this out so we can get a better summary of results.

+### Code Standards: PHP Unit Tests (WIP)

+Check Drupal 9 upgrade status.
+Checks custom modules and themes for Drupal 9 compatability.
+Uses [Drupal check](https://github.com/mglaman/drupal-check).
+TO start checking just include the composer project:

+`composer require mglaman/drupal-check:1.0.14`

+You could optionally use the [Upgrade Status module](https://www.drupal.org/project/upgrade_status).
+But be careful about your `mglaman/drupal-check` version.
+To have this work properly in CI - you need to use an older version of `mglaman/drupal-check`.
+Will update as soon as a fix is available.

 ### Vis-Reg: BackstopJS

 Links: